Touch Me I'm Sick: Origins and recording

 According to Mudhoney vocalist Mark Arm, "Touch Me I'm Sick" originated from a discussion with Sub Pop owner Bruce Pavitt, who "said: 'Hey, you sing about dogs.
 You sing about being sick.
 You got a shtick, it'll take you to the top.'
 And he basically gave us five chords, but he said don't use more than three within one song."
 Arm has also described "Touch Me I'm Sick" as a catchphrase around which the band built a song.

 Mudhoney recorded the song at Seattle's Reciprocal Recording studio in April 1988, three months after the band's formation.
-Producer Jack Endino was surprised by how noisy the sessions were and how dirty the band wanted the guitars to sound; "for the most part, I just sort of stood back and let them go at it".
-Guitarist Steve Turner said that the band selected two of their "grungiest" songs for the single.
+Producer Jack Endino was surprised by how noisy the sessions were and how dirty the band wanted the guitars to sound, stating: "for the most part, I just sort of stood back and let them go at it".
+Guitarist Steve Turner said the band selected two of their "grungiest" songs for the single.
 "Sweet Young Thing Ain't Sweet No More" was to be the A-side of the single and "Touch Me I'm Sick" the B-side before, in drummer Dan Peters's words, "that all got flipped around".